OpenSILEX/phisWSClientR/README.md

 - connectToPHISWS()

-For the first web service, the available functions are:
+For the first web service (<= v1.0.0), the available functions are:

 - getEnvironment()
 - getExperiments()